Insurance Requirement and Coverage Questions

 • The plan must have 100% coverage for preventive care, including vaccinations, in Atlanta, GA, and surrounding areas.

-• My plan covers emergency and non-emergency inpatient and outpatient medical (laboratory, diagnostic services, primary and specialty care, and physical therapy included) and mental health care in Atlanta, GA, or the surrounding areas.
+• The plan covers emergency and non-emergency inpatient and outpatient medical (laboratory, diagnostic services, primary and specialty care, and physical therapy included) and mental health care in Atlanta, GA, or the surrounding areas.

 • The insurance plan must cover at least 75% of usual and customary charges in Atlanta, GA, and surrounding areas.
 The plan may not contain specific limitations for treating medical conditions relative to standard hospital or outpatient care.
 For example, an insurance plan that has limited coverage of hospital room and board to $500 or limited coverage of ambulance costs to $350 would not be acceptable.